aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps8.rst

     the license is included in the section entitled "GNU Free Documentation License".

-.. highlight:: python
-    :linenothreshold: 500

 Activities through 11/11
 ========================

-* **Before Monday's class 11/7:**
+* **Before class Monday 11/7:**

-    * Read :ref:`Python modules <modules_chap>`, and if you haven't already, make sure to read about the :ref:`pip module installer <pip_chap>`
-    * Read :ref:`Try/Except <exceptions_chap>` and :ref:`String Formatting<formatting_chap>`
+  * Read :ref:`Advanced Accumulation <list_comp_chap>` and try any activities in the listed sub-chapters
-    * You may find it helpful to read this `External Tutorial on Reading CSV Files <https://thenewcircle.com/s/post/1572/python_for_beginners_reading_and_manipulating_csv_files>`_
-    * Read :ref:`Writing files<write_text_file_chap>` (also note :ref:`Writing CSV files<csv_chap>`)
-    * Read :ref:`Using REST APIs<using_RESTAPIs_chap>`
-    * We suggest you read :ref:`How to Fix Common Problems with Python Interpreter<gotchas_chap>`, which may also be helpful as we move forward.
-(Not graded, but very useful.)
-    * You may want to review :ref:`REST APIs<rest_apis_chap>` (not graded this week, just a suggestion)

 .. usageassignment::
-  :subchapters: PythonModules/intro-ModulesandGettingHelp, PythonModules/Therandommodule, Installation/pip, Exceptions/intro-exceptions, Exceptions/using-exceptions, StringFormatting/intro-PrintinginPython2.7, StringFormatting/Interpolation, StringFormatting/CSV, Files/WritingTextFiles, UsingRESTAPIs/cachingResponses, UsingRESTAPIs/flickr
+  :subchapters: AdvancedAccumulation/intro, AdvancedAccumulation/map, AdvancedAccumulation/filter, AdvancedAccumulation/listcomp, AdvancedAccumulation/reduce, AdvancedAccumulation/zip
   :assignment_name: Prep 16
-  :deadline: 2016-11-07 20:40
+  :deadline: 2016-11-07 22:40
   :pct_required: 80
   :points: 50

-* Note that your reading responses will from now onbe due on **Sunday nights**, at the same time as your Problem Sets.
-Of course, you can always turn them in early!

-* **Before Wednesday's class, 11/9:**
+* **Before class Wednesday 11/9:**

-    * We will post a file on Canvas in Files > Code Samples that shows code to access the Flickr API, which is commented thoroughly.
-You may want to download this, look at it, and try it out!
-(This goes back to the information from the :ref:`Using REST APIs chapter<using_RESTAPIs_chap>` you read for Monday.)
-    * Read the sections listed below from the :ref:`Classes<chap_constructor>` chapter, and try the exercises in those sections.
+  * Read :ref:`Testing <test_cases_chap>` and try any activities in the listed sub-chapters
+  * We strongly suggest you also try writing some of these Unit Test examples in your own code files!

 .. usageassignment::
-  :subchapters: Classes/intro-ClassesandObjectstheBasics, Classes/ObjectsRevisited, Classes/UserDefinedClasses, Classes/ImprovingourConstructor, Classes/AddingOtherMethodstoourClass,   Classes/ObjectsasArgumentsandParameters, Classes/ConvertinganObjecttoaString, Classes/InstancesasReturnValues, Classes/sorting_instances, Classes/ClassVariablesInstanceVariables, Classes/ThinkingAboutClasses, Classes/ClassesHoldingData, Classes/Tamagotchi
+  :subchapters: Testing/intro-TestCases, Testing/Testingfunctions, Testing/Testingclasses
   :assignment_name: Prep 17
-  :deadline: 2016-11-09 20:40
+  :deadline: 2016-11-09 22:40
   :pct_required: 80
   :points: 50

 * **Before Sunday 11/13 at 11:59 PM:**

-  * Complete all of :ref:`Problem Set 8 <problem_set_8>` and the Demonstrate Your Understanding assignment for this week (linked below), and submit each on Canvas.
+  * Complete and submit your :ref:`Problem Set 8 <problem_set_8>`, and save an answer to your Demonstrate Understanding for this week (linked below).
-  * Complete :ref:`Reading Response 9<reading_response_9>`.
+  * Complete :ref:`Reading Response 9 <reading_response_9>`.

 This Week's Reading Responses
 -----------------------------